Green Hat Kiteboarding-Collection-Parawing/DW Foils-Man Downwinding in the Gorge, OR

 per

 Downwind (DW) foiling is akin to SUP surfing; the difference is that it involves riding a downwind foilboard while harnessing the energy of wind and waves.
-This discipline allows riders to glide over the water by utilizing the downwind side of groundswells, or shorter range wind fetch.
+Once the rider has paddled up onto foil, he can glide over the water by utilizing the downwind side of groundswells, or shorter range wind fetch.

 The key to selecting a downwind setup is finding the right balance between stability, lift, and speed.
 While a low-aspect, slow foil may be wonderful for developing the skills to link bumps, it can be frustrating to paddle up and may not be ideal for those who want to progress more quickly.